Taut foliations, left-orders, and pseudo-Anosov mapping tori

+Fiberwise covers of $\Pi$ are classified by elements of $H^1(E,\Z)$ which evaluate to 1 on each fiber.
+Such an element exists if and only if the Euler class of $\Pi$ vanishes.
+By Poincare duality, such elements are in one to one correspondence with homotopy classes of sections of $\Pi$.
+Given such a class $\phi \in H^1(E,\Z)$, we may construct $\widehat E$ as the corresponding Abelian cover of $E$.
+Let $\beta:\widehat E \to E$ be the corresponding covering map and let $\widehat \Pi = \Pi \circ b$.
+Since $\phi$ evaluates to 1 on each fiber of $\Pi$, the $\widehat \Pi$ preimage of a point in $X$ is a copy of $\R$ as desired.
+Observe that under this construction, any section of $E$ Poincare dual to $\phi$ lifts to a section of $\widehat E$.
+In the context of this article, we are using the fiberwise lift corresponding to the $\infty$-section.

+Suppose now that $\Pi$ is equipped with a flat connection $\H$.
+Then on any fiberwise cover $\widehat \Pi$, there is an induced flat connection $\widehat{\H}$.
+One may define $\widehat \H$ as follows.
+A flat connection on the bundle $\Pi$ is the same thing as a foliation of $E$ by leaves transverse to the $S^1$ fibers; the flat connection may be recovered as holonomy of this foliation.
+The lift of this foliation to $\widehat E$ is transverse to the fibers of $\widehat \Pi$.
+Moreover, the holonomy of the lifted foliation exists along any path $\gamma$ in the base.
+This holonomy map is what we call $\widehat \H_\gamma$. \end{rmk}

-\begin{proof}[Proof of \cref{thm:main}] $\widehat \J$ gives a homomorphism from $\pi_1(M)$ into $\Homeo^+(\R)$.
-This map is nontrivial since the monodromy around an essential loop in one of the walls of the monkey saddles acts nontrivially; indeed, even the monodromy of $\Jpar$ around such a curve is a dilation.
+\begin{proof}[Proof of \cref{thm:main}] The flat connection $\widehat \J$ gives a homomorphism from $\pi_1(\MM)$ into $\Homeo^+(\R)$.
+This map is nontrivial since the monodromy around any closed orbit of the restriction of the suspension flow of $\phi$ to $\Mpunc$ is nontrivial\plabel{fix2:50}; indeed, the monodromy of $\Jpar$ around such a curve is a dilation.
 Theorem 1.1 of \cite{boyer_orderable_2002} states that for fundamental groups of irreducible 3-manifolds, the existence of any nontrivial map to a left-orderable group is equivalent to the existence of a left-ordering. \end{proof} \end{subsection}

+\begin{subsection}{The fiber of \titletex{$\widehat\Pi$} and the leaf space} [1]{\overline{#1}} In this section we will prove \cref{thm:main2}.
+Our strategy is to construct a monotone map from the leaf space of $\widetilde \F$ to a chosen fiber of $\widehat\Pi$.
+Before proceeding with the proof, we briefly summarize the relevant constructions from the previous section. $\Pi$ is an $S^1$ bundle over $\MM$ with trivial Euler class. $\J$ is a flat connection on $\Pi$.
+We defined a section $r_0$ of $\Pi$ called the zero-section.
+The zero-section is defined by the property that $\theta(r_0(p))=p$.
+The $\R$-bundle $\widehat \Pi$ is a fiberwise cover of $\Pi$, and is equipped with a flat connection $\widehat \J$.